-Performance: Observed the 5 disbursements included evidence of approval by required number of authorized signers.
+Performance: Observed that 5 disbursements included evidence of approval by authorized persons and the required number of authorized signers.

-6. Procedures Performed on the Office's Credit Cards, Debit Cards, Fuel Cards, P-Cards:
+6. Procedures Performed on the Office's Credit Cards, Debit Cards, Fuel Cards, Purchase Cards (Cards):

-A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+A. Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and purchase cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.

-Performance: Inquired of management about a listing of active credit cards, bank debit cards, fuel cards, and P-cards.
+Performance: Inquired of management about a listing of active credit cards, bank debit cards, fuel cards, and purchase cards.
 The Office does not have any credit cards, therefore, this step is not applicable.

 - B. Using the listing prepared by management, select 5 cards (or all cards if less than 5) that were used during the fiscal period.
-Randomly select one monthly statement or combined statement for each card (for a debit card, select one monthly bank statement).
+Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement).
 Obtain supporting documentation, and: - i.
-Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder.
+Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) were reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder (those instances requiring such approval that may constrain the legal authority of certain public officials, such as the mayor of a Lawrason Act municipality, should not be reported); and ii.
+Observe that finance charges and late fees were not assessed on the selected statements.